 Paul, you asked the question for us.
 Can you answer it for us?
 How can He find fault if He makes us into the vessel of His choosing?

 Paul had already answered that question.
 We can see that if we back up just a few verses.
-Paul began to speak of how Christ does His creation work in our lives in the previous chapter (Chapter 8, of Romans).
-He will speak of how God causes things to happen in our lives but, remember, Christ is actually doing God's creation work.
+Paul began to speak of how Christ does His creation work in our lives in the previous chapter.
+He speaks of how God causes things to happen in our lives but, remember, Christ is actually doing God's creation work.

 That is how we have input into the kind of vessel that we will become.
 We must make the choice to love Him.
 For those who make that choice, He foreknew them and He predestined them to become children of God.
-The Potter will create them as vessels meant for glory.
+The Potter will make it happen.

 Every day of his life had been determined and recorded in God’s book before he was born.
 God knew him and recorded his life beforehand because God had foreseen him as a man after God's own heart.